 FAO have estimated that in 2015, fish2 accounted for about 7% of all proteins and 17% of animal proteins consumed by the global population.
 Furthermore, for about 3,2 billion people, fish provided almost 20% of average per capita intake of animal protein3.
 However, it is estimated that up to 65% of all fish biomass is wasted throughout the value chain as a result of poor management of seafood resources4.
 Waste occurs as discards at sea, through primary and secondary processing of FAP for human consumption, spoilage during transportation and at the household consumption level5.
 Furthermore, it is estimated that 30%-70% of all fish that reaches a processor becomes by-product.
-When food is wasted, all the energy, resources, and money that went into producing, processing, packaging, and transporting it are wasted.
-The further down the supply chain the food gets before it is thrown out, the more resources are wasted to get it to that stage.
-If measures are taken to reduce food waste by improving storage and transport systems, generating public awareness, and changing consumer behavior, this solution could lead to substantial reductions in waste and carbon emissions processing of finfish, such as Atlantic cod, produces only the fillets for human consumption.
+When food is wasted, all the energy, resources, and money that went into producing, processing, packaging, and transporting it are wasted to get it to that stage.
+If measures are taken to reduce food waste by improving storage and transport systems, generating public awareness, and canbon emissions

+Rest raw materials (RRM) is a literal translation of the Norwegian term "restrastoff" and comprises all the potentially useful material that is removed in order to prepare biomass for food use.
+Traditional processing of finfish, such as Atlantic cod, produces only the fillets for human consumption.
 In the past, everything else, the RRM, was either used for animal feed or simply wasted.
 Increasingly, efforts are being made to utilise RRM and to retrieve as much value as possible by processing RRM for human consumption6.

-Rest raw materials (RRM) is a literal translation of the Norwegian term "restråstoff" and comprises all the potentially useful material that is removed in order to prepare biomass for food use.
-Traditional